Discover more from The comedy writing of Dan Liebke

 Completing a cryptic crossword?
 Working my Brains magic.

 Tweeting about Australian Survivor?
-Oh, youโd better believe thatโs working my Brains magic.
+Oh, you’d better believe that’s working my Brains magic.

 Helping People